Sonoma Coast AVA

 With Bradley’s experience in making Sonoma Cabs, it was only natural that Cabernet Sauvignon would be the first endeavor for Sojourn Cellars, but it wasn’t long before their love for Pinot Noir lead to new experimentation.

-“Our real passion was always Pinot, so in 2004 we decided to make 210 cases of Sangiacomo Vineyard Pinot Noir,” Haserot stated.
-This first Pinot release took home 95 and 92-Point ratings and really set the stage for the caliber of wines produced thereafter.
+In 2004, they made their first 210 cases of Sangiacomo Vineyard Pinot Noir and it took home staggering 95 and 92-Point ratings and really set the stage for the caliber of wines produced thereafter.

-What Haserot and Bradley didn’t anticipate was the reaction 2004’s Sideways movie would have on the California Pinot Noir industry.
+What Haserot and Bradley didn’t anticipate was the reaction 2004’s Sideways movie would have on California’s Pinot Noir industry.
 “Our sales literally took off!”
 Haserot enthused.
-The two increased their Pinot production tenfold and what started out as an avid hobby had become an incredibly successful business move.
+The two increased their Pinot production tenfold and what started out as an avid hobby had now become an incredibly successful business move.

 When Haserot and Bradley brainstormed names for their budding winery, a friend aptly suggested Sojourn, which actually has two significant meanings: the French sojourner refers to a journey, vacation or road trip, while the English sojourn implies rest, relax and respite.